censoredplanet/censoredplanet-analysis/docs/development.md

 dates to help avoid unintentially running test pipelines over large amounts of data.
 For appending pipelines this will be the latest week of data, and for full pipelines it will be the previous week of data.

+## Running queries

+After recreating the base tables you can rebuild any derived tables by running

+    python3 -m table.run_queries

+To test changes to the queries without overwriting the derived tables write to a personal dataset like

+    python3 -m table.run_queries --output=<username>

+If you want to read your own base tables (created from running a user pipeline above.)
+Then write the query as

+    python3 -m table.run_queries --input=<username> --output=<username>

 ## Access